Chickfield, Mrs

 Though Mrs. Chickfield is described in Jackson's DICTIONARY OF SILHOUETTE (1938) as a silhouette cutter working in Norwich's Market Place ca. 1833, both attribution and date are in error, as research ascertained the name should read MR CRITCHFIELD.

 SAMUEL CRITCHFIELD (1794-1852) was a Norwich-born Cutler and Toyman.
 Two cutworks bearing his name and his Market Place address have been recorded.
-However, from several 1823 newspaper advertisements, it appears probable that works bearing his name were in fact produced by freehand cutter "MASTER HUBARD".
+However, from several 1823 newspaper advertisements, it appears probable that works bearing his name were in fact produced by freehand cutter "Master Hubard".

 Baptised William James Hubbard in September 1807, as "Master Hubard" in September 1822, aged 15, he undertook a tour of England, Scotland and Ireland.
 By late 1824 he had emigrated to the United States.
 Billed by his manager as the "celebrated little artist" with his "...talismanic scissors...", his output and success touring the British Isles was prodigious.